emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 ---
 Let's dive into Rust pointers, a concept that all developers work with in Rust.
 In this post, we'll give you an overview of pointers and then focus on smart pointers.
 Pointers in Rust can be a bit confusing for new developers, but don't worry!
 Our goal with this post is to help you gain a better understanding of them.

-If you're not familiar with the terms "stack" and "heap," we recommend checking out [this article](https://priver.dev/blog/rust/memory-management/#the-stack-and-the-heap) before continuing with this post.
+If you're not familiar with the terms "stack" and "heap," do I recommend checking out [this article](https://priver.dev/blog/rust/memory-management/#the-stack-and-the-heap) before continuing with this post.

 So, what exactly is a pointer in Rust?
-When you create a new variable, Rust stores the value you assign to the variable either on the the stack and return a reference when you ask for it.
+When you create a new variable, Rust stores the data in memory.
+If you need a reference, it returns a reference to the memory location.
+In this context, a pointer in Rust is a reference that points to where the data exists.

 A real-world use case would be if you, as the reader, are a variable and you know where the milk in the supermarket is.
 In this scenario, you are acting as a pointer because you are pointing to where the milk exists.
 The same logic applies to pointers in Rust: the variable holds the knowledge of where the data in the memory exists.